Octobug/notes/software_engineering/software_design/software_architecture/microservices_from_design_to_deployment/1_introduction_to_microservices/README.md

 ## Microservices - Tackling the Complexity

->>>>> progress

-*A monolithic application decomposed into microservices*.
+*Figure 1-2.
+A monolithic application decomposed into microservices*.

 ![A monolithic application decomposed into microservices*](images/1_2_taxi_hailing_microservices.png)

 ### API Gateway

-Mobile Apps used by users may not have direct access to the backend services.
+Mobile Apps used by users do not have direct access to the backend services.
 The communication is mediated by an intermediary known as an **API Gateway**.
 The API Gateway is responsible for tasks such as load balancing, caching, access control, API metering, and monitoring.

 ### Scalability

-*The Scale Cube, used in both development and delivery*.
+*Figure 1-3.
+The Scale Cube, used in both development and delivery*.

 ![The Scale Cube, used in both development and delivery](images/1_3_the_scale_cube.png)

-- X-axis: running multiple identical copies of the applicatiion behind a load balancer.
+- X-axis: Horizontal duplication, scale by **cloning**.
+That is running multiple identical copies of the applicatiion behind a load balancer.
+- Y-axis: Functional decomposition, scale by **splitting different things**.
-- Y-axis: the Microservices Architecture pattern, decomposes the application into microservices
+  That is what the Microservices Architecture pattern does, it decomposes the application into microservices.
-- Z-axis: data partitioning, where an attribute of the request is used to route the request to a particular server
+- Z-axis: Data partitioning, scale by **splitting similar things**.
+Where an attribute of the request is used to route the request to a particular server

-*Deploying the Trip Management Service using Docker*.
+*Figure 1-4.
+Deploying the Trip Management service using Docker*.

 ![Deploying the Trip Management Service using Docker](images/1_4_deploy_trip_service_using_docker.png)

-*Database architecture for the taxi-hailing application*.
+*Figure 1-5.
+Database architecture for the taxi-hailing application*.

 ![Database architecture for the taxi-hailing application](images/1_5_database_architecture_for_taxi_hailing.png)